 Please note that this file should be well protected as it contains user's password

-Kerberos and Hadoop are relatively hard to debug.
+Kerberos is relatively hard to debug.
 Messages coming from JVM can be difficult for diagnosing.
 Extra debugging information can be enabled for the client.

 Please add the following settings to your Spark config under

 spark.driver.extraJavaOptions -Dsun.security.krb5.debug=true -Dsun.security.spnego.debug=true -Djava.security.debug=gssloginconfig,configfile,configparser,logincontext spark.yarn.appMasterEnv.HADOOP_JAAS_DEBUG true spark.yarn.am.extraJavaOptions -Dsun.security.krb5.debug=true -Dsun.security.spnego.debug=true -Djava.security.debug=gssloginconfig,configfile,configparser,logincontext

 This action is considered optional since NXCALS client tries to obtain the CA certificates from the embedded trustStore file that is available on the resources.